firebase/genkit/docs/nextjs.md

         }
         ```

-    1. Run it in the development environment:
+    1. Run it in the Next.js development environment:

         ```posix-terminal
         npm run dev
+        ```

+1. You can also run and explore your flows in the Genkit Developer UI:

+    ```posix-terminal
+    genkit start
     ```